elliotwaite/laminarflow/README.md

   })
 ```

-Passing in `context_features` is optional.
-Their values must have the same shape between SequenceExamples, similar to Example features.
+Passing in `context_features` is optional, but if used, their values must have the same shape between SequenceExamples, similar to Example features.

 The shape of the `sequence_features` values must have a rank of at least 1.
 The length of the first dimension must be the same for all `sequence_features` within a SequenceExample, but can vary between SequenceExamples.
 And the lengths of the rest of the dimensions can vary between features, but must be the same between SequenceExamples.

 When a batch of SequenceExamples is created, any sequences that are shorter than the longest sequence will be padded with zeros.

-The length of the each sequence will be extracted from the data as one of the steps in the input pipeline when training a model.
-The lengths of the sequences will be passed into the model_fn as one of the features, `features['length']`.
-It will be a batch size length list of ints.
+The length of each sequence will be extracted from the data as one of the steps in the input pipeline when reading from the dataset.
+The lengths of the sequences will be made available as one of the feature values passing into the model_fn, `features['lengths']`.
+It will be a batch size length list of ints, that are the lengths of each of the sequences in the batch before that sequence was possibly padded with zeros.